rohithmoulkar/Monad-fun/contracts/WishingWell/README.md

 4. 🧙‍♂️ **Someone else can call `grantWish(wishId)`**
 This grants the wish and transfers the WMON to the grantor.

-5. 📬 ** click on 'getRecentUngrantedWishes' **
+5. 📬 ** click on `getRecentUngrantedWishes`**
-get : adress , message , donated wmon of ther wisher
+This get : adress , message , donated wmon of ther wisher

 ---